elliottpolk/peppermint-sparkles/README.md

 Currently, encrypted data uses [PGP](http://www.pgpi.org/doc/pgpintro/) encryption.
 If a token/passphrase is not provided by the user, a base64 encoded UUIDv4 is generated client-side at the time of encryption and displayed **_only_** once the configuration has been successfully stored.
 The encryption token is **_not_** stored anywhere within the **_Peppermint Sparkles_** client, service, or datastore.
 If the token is lost, it **_can not_** be recovered nor can the data encrypted with said token.
 The tokens must be stored in a safe, secure place and redundancy is recommended to prevent any lost configuration / secret data.
 It is also _not_ advised to reuse the same token for multiple environments and / or configurations.

+This is a fork and extension of the open-source project [confgr](https://github.com/elliottpolk/confgr).
+The original project was created under the MIT lincense and this repo _should_ continue that as a result.

 **_NOTE_**: By design, there is no option to list out all apps / secrets.
 A request to the service **_must_** include the secret ID or the app name / environment combination.
 ---